corpus-io/tokenize.it-smart-contracts/docs/using_the_contracts.md

 - `minter` : account that will be granted the minting allowance
 - `_allowance`: amount of tokens they can mint, denominated in [bits](https://docs.openzeppelin.com/contracts/2.x/crowdsales#crowdsale-rate).

-To create the initial cap table, `_allowance` should be the total amount of shares in existence.
+To create the initial cap table, `_allowance` should be the total amount of shares in existence so far.

 The minter can then create new shares for each shareholder, by calling `mint(address _to, uint256 _amount)`, where: